bxdoan/bxdoan/README.md

 <div align="center">

-> Being weak is nothing to be ashamed of… Staying weak is !!
+> Why should I apologize for being a monster?
+Has anyone ever apologized for turning me into one?

-> — Fuegoleon Vermillion —
+> — Juuzou Suzuya —

 </div>